Is Sleeping with Tissue Expanders Painful?

 My post surgery bra constantly rubbed against the incision sites making them so uncomfortable.
 The maxi pads kept the garments from rubbing against my cuts, and I never had another problem with pain!

-Final Thoughts on Living with Tissue Expanders
+Living with Expanders

 For two years, I went through surgeries, chemotherapy, and radiation therapy.
 I’m currently still on hormone therapy since my tumor was Estrogen and Progesterone positive.